This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1120493.

 Abstract

 Most of the recovered finds span the period from the mid-late prehistoric to earlier Romano-British period (c.
-200/150 BC to AD 200), with a small amount of medieval to modern material.
+200/150 BC to AD 200) with a small amount of medieval to modern material.
 The assemblage is consistent with the expected range for the area, and there are no intrinsically interesting objects.
 The flint assemblage has some significance in representing the earliest activity at the site, however it is poorly stratified and small in size.
-Although the pottery has produced a basic chronology for the features, very few diagnostic sherds of pottery were recovered, meaning precise dating has proven difficult and further research potential is limited.
+Although the pottery has produced a basic chronology for the features, very few diagnostic sherds were recovered, meaning precise dating has proven difficult and further research potential is limited.

 Subjects